Lapsus$ Playbook in the Open, and Companies Are Not Ready - Read More

 What can companies do to protect themselves from spear phishing?
 Simple ways to guard against a social spear phishing attack include:

-However, proper protection against social spear phishing requires cloud-based protection, which can stop attacks at the application level and stop them moving laterally into endpoints and networks.
-Thwarting spear phishers requires a digital risk protection platform that provides:
+However, proper protection against social spear phishing requires cloud-based protection, which can stop attacks at the application level and stop them from moving laterally into endpoints and networks.
+Thwarting spear phishers requires a cybersecurity platform that provides:

-• Advanced Threat Detection: Channels need to be monitored around the clock for suspicious activity and messaging.
-All files, attachments and links must be automatically scanned by a DRP platform, and connections should be evaluated for known or potential bad actors.
+Advanced Threat Detection: Channels must be monitored around the clock for suspicious activity and messaging.
+An XDR platform must automatically scan all files, attachments, and links, and connections should be evaluated for known or potential bad actors.

-• Incident Response: Detection needs to be followed with action.
-Malware must be quarantined in real time at the level of the application, and IOC notification details should be sent to SOC/SIEM for evaluation.
+Incident Response: Detection needs to be followed with action.
+Malware must be quarantined in real-time at the application level, and IOC notification details should be sent to SOC/SIEM for evaluation.
 Social attacks need to be correlated with EDR.

 Secure Human Connections